DavidResin/sitsitex/src/data/song_files/en.md

 I still feel the symptoms,
 Do you get them too?
 Am I just different or is it a flu?
-I should go see a doctor, so I could be sure
+I should see a doctor, so I could be sure
 But I just don’t want to get cured!

 'Cause every time I drink, I get this feeling